cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+4/20/2020
+Added related content and previous/next to the Daily Photos page and did a little refactoring.

 4/19/2020
 Basic Daily Photo pages are now generating.